userscripters/following-overcharged/STACKAPPS.md

 This is a "living" project, so the feature set is likely to be expanded upon in future versions.

 The userscript uses the [shared configurer](https://stackapps.com/q/9403/78873) for UserScripters projects as a peer dependency.
-Please install it if you want to be able to change the default settings.
+Please install it if you want to be able to change the default settings (since v2.0.0, settings are stored in the script's storage, and central storage is used as a fallback mechanism).
 This is how the configuration UI looks like:

 <img src="https://i.stack.imgur.com/MfZlh.png" width="275" alt="screenshot of the Userscript configurer expanded with options for the Following Overcharged userscript" />